Skip to main

 Incline Village

-Incline Village is named for the Great Incline Tramway, built by loggers in the late 1870s.
+Incline Village is well worth a visit for its lake views, hiking access, and year-round events.
+Named for the Great Incline Tramway, built by loggers in the late 1870s.
 Incline’s proximity to Sand Harbor and Diamond Peak, both known for their stunning views of Lake Tahoe, means you can soak up the lake views year-round from the slopes or the shoreline.
 In summer, theatergoers flock to see the Lake Tahoe Shakespeare Festival at nearby Sand Harbor State Park.
-Mountain bikers and hikers can explore perfect trails, such as the Flume trail, which ends near Sand Harbor, just south of Incline Village.
+Mountain bikers and hikers can explore perfect trails, such as the Flume Trail, which ends near Sand Harbor, just south of Incline Village.
 Winter sees snowboarders and skiers making turns at Diamond Peak and Mt.
-Rose Ski Tahoe only a short drive away.
+Rose Ski Tahoe, only a short drive away.

 Crystal Bay